ludaladila/Outfit_recommendation/README.md

 ## Non-Deep Learning Models
 ### Data Preparation
 For the non-deep learning model approach, I define a complete outfit as one top + one bottom + one other items(e.g. sunglasses, shoes, perfume).
-1. Embedding all images through a pretrained ResNet-18 model.
+1. Embed all images through a pretrained ResNet-18 model.
 2. Use KMeans to group images into three clusters based on the embeddings.
 3. Based on the cluster, run a script that randomly pick one item in each cluster to form 700 complete outfits, and let LlaVa rate these outfits.
 ### RandomForestRegressor